zyberspace/dota-qualifier-streams/README.md

 This is the planned stack for the near future:

+  - A json data file hosted on Amazon S3 that contains the current streams and maybe some site config.
+The file contains a special `_version` key which increases with every version so clients can make sure they are in sync.
+  - A public AWS IoT topic / stream from which subscribed clients retrieve changes made to the json data file.
+The update messages are basically [JSON Merge patches](https://tools.ietf.org/html/rfc7396), just that our version also allows us to partially update arrays.
+See [`mergePatch.js` in `oracle.surge.sh`](oracle.surge.sh/src/mergePatch.js) for more information.
+  - A set of lambda functions available through Amazon API Gateway to update the json data file and publish the changes to AWS IoT.
-  - A new minimal admin interface that simply makes api calls to lambda to change the json data file.
-Updates are retrieved via the same AWS IoT stream the main frontend site uses.
+  - A new minimal admin interface that allows you to add and delete streams through the lambda functions above.
+Updates are retrieved via the AWS IoT stream.
-  - A lambda function that gets called whenever the json data file gets changed and then publishes those changes to AWS IoT.
-  - The main static frontend site hosted on [oracle.surge.sh](https://oracle.surge.sh) where everyone can see the current qualifier streams.
-The new site "flow" will be as follows:
+  - And finally the main static site hosted on [oracle.surge.sh](https://oracle.surge.sh) where everyone can see the current qualifier streams.
+The site flow will be as follows:
     - Wait till the javascript is loaded.
-    - Load the streams from a json file hosted on S3.
+    - Load the json data file containing the streams and display them.
-    - At the same time, connect to a AWS IoT pubsub stream via secured websockets.
+    - At the same time, connect to the AWS IoT stream.
-    - Update the streams on the site whenever we receive new data through AWS IoT
+    - Update the streams on the site whenever we receive changes through AWS IoT.
+      - If the updated `_version` key doesn't match our current version, load the json data file again from S3 for a full update.

 Before i found out that i can [use](https://serverless.com/blog/serverless-notifications-on-aws/) AWS IoT for this kind of thing i used another project which was providing an [Event Source Server](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) that got the streams from the old redis pubsub and could be deployed on as many physical servers as needed for scaling purpose.
 It was the previous data source for [oracle.surge.sh](https://oracle.surge.sh).
 If someone needs the source for this just send me a mail to the address in my profile.
 I may publish it as open source one day but it's really just a nodejs http server that redirects the messages it retrieves via redis pubsub to all connected event source clients.